johnmcfarlane/papers/c++/error-handling.md

 goes wrong.
 Indeed, [they are often the most efficient solution](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1947r0.pdf) where there is high confidence that throwing is rare.

-Exceptions are also a flexible solution which allow error handling code to be localised within the call graph: imagine a program which needs to report defects differently in separate sections of the code.
+Exceptions are also a flexible solution which allows error handling code to be localised within the call graph: imagine a program which needs to report defects differently in separate sections of the code.
 In one section, errors are logged to a file.
 In another section, errors are reported to a bug-tracking server.
 And in both sections, the program is not allowed to access any IO.
-Such constraints can be overcome trivially with just a couple of `catch` blocks.
+Such constraints can be easily overcome with just a couple of `catch` blocks.

 However, such versatility is rarely necessary in real applications.
 And exceptions bring other costs.

 * Exceptions require additional [space](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1640r1.html),
-  which can render them impractical in small systems such as microcontrollers,
+  which can render them impractical on small systems such as microcontrollers,
 * When thrown, they are costly in [time and determinism](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1886r0.html), which can break real-time system constraints, violating the End User Contract.
-* Even when not thrown, they can make it difficult to reason about control flow, which has implications for both developers and tools.
+* Even when not thrown, they can make it difficult to reason about control flow, which has implications for efficiency.

 ### Abnormal Program Termination